eove/orca/docs/story/readonly-usb.md

 "Indeed.", remarked Adira, "and that will simplify things at the same time."

+"What if someone makes a corrupted key and volonteer to verify it.", started Jules, "They could fake the verification couldn't they ?"

+"That's a good point", answered Adira, "Then the person and the computer that creates the key and the one that verify it should be different."

+"And to make prepared attacks even harder, we could pick the computer we use at random.", said Shuri.

+"That looks like a great ideas to me !", said Jules, "Let's add all that to our process".

-Five years later, Shuri comes to Jules house.
+Five years later, Leiko comes to Jules house.

 "I had no choice Jules, I am sorry.", she said.

 "Sorry about what ?", asked Jules.

-"I stole the root CA for Evil Corp.", started Shuri, "They came to my home a year ago and told me to steal it or face the concequences.
-I created a corrupted key with a keylogger and a fake binary on my computer to verify it that actually did nothing.
-Then I volonteered to verify it."
+"I stole the root CA for Evil Corp.", started Leiko, "They came to my home a year ago and told me to steal it or face the concequences.
+I concealed cameras in my glasses and stole the shares."

-"You can stop there Shuri", interupted Jules, "I understand.
-You have nothing to be sorry about, you did what you have to do.
+"You can stop there Leiko", interupted Jules, "I understand.
+You have nothing to be sorry about, you did what you had to do.
 Now, the important thing is to take care of you."

-Shuri wanted to continue to talk though, and Jules listened.
+Leiko wanted to continue to talk though, and Jules listened.
 She felt releive to finally express the rage, fear and sadness she was keeping for herself since a year.

 Late that night, Jules went back in time.
 Protecting his friends from harm will always be a good reason to tickle the spacetime continuum.